 Some of my favorite Seinfeld episodes feature Jerry’s visits to see his parents in Del Boca Vista, a fictional south Florida retirement community.
 In one scene, Jerry reacts to the petty politics and middle-school social dynamics among residents by saying, “These people work and wait their whole lives to move down here, sit in the heat, pretend it’s not hot, and enforce these rules.”

 By contrast, boomers like my husband and I will have a vastly different experience of the retirement years.
 Boomers were never great savers, and the recent recession further impacted our ability to support ourselves through our retirement years.
-Motley Fool summary captured some worrisome stats about this age group:
+A Motley Fool summary captured some worrisome stats about this age group:

 59 percent are relying on Social Security to be a primary source of retirement income.
 (Prognosticators have differing opinionsabout when the government program will no longer be solvent.)
 45 percent have no retirement savings.
 30 percent have postponed their retirement plans because they can’t afford to stop working.
 44 percent are carrying significant amounts of consumer and mortgage debt.